Mango-information-systems/mango-is-website/README.md

 * **dynamic parts** can be found inside directory [dynamic](dynamic).

+### myTagOverflow dev setup

 In order to run myTagOverflow in dev environment, the site must be served from port 80 (otherwise stackExchange API auth fails).
 The following command forwards port 80 traffic to port 4000:

     sudo iptables -t nat -I OUTPUT -p tcp -d 127.0.0.1 --dport 80 -j REDIRECT --to-ports 4000

+Then myTagOverflow can be reached at the following URL: http://localhost/tools/myTagOverflow/

 ## Build and deployment